About Art for Fun Studio!

 Class: $50 per 2 1/2 hour class or $190 for a package of 4 classes

-Parties: $50 per person, up to 8 students.
+Parties: $50 per person.
 Parties are up to 3 hours and are limited to one project.

 Class fees and party deposits are to be paid in advance and are non-refundable unless 24 hour notice is given.